base4nfdi/pid4nfdi/content/authors/marcel/_index.md

   - Principal Investigators
 ---

 Marcel works at the Helmholtz Open Science Office and is an interim principal investigator of PID4NFDI.
+Check [Marcel's ORCID record](https://orcid.org/0000-0001-6347-9926) for more information.